 Hybrid work options offer creative approaches for completing work while promoting balance between work and personal flexibility.
 These arrangements may involve varied work hours and/or work location(s).
-At UC Merced, all remote work and telecommute arrangements, along with alternate or flexible schedules, are referred to Hybrid Work Arrangements – agreements between an employee and their supervisor documented in a Telecommute Agreement or Alternate Work Schedule.
+At UC Merced, all remote work and telecommute arrangements, along with alternate or flexible schedules, are referred to Hybrid Work Arrangements – agreements between an employee and their supervisor documented in a Work Modality and Telecommute Agreement (W.M.T.A.) or Alternate Work Schedule.

 As you prepare to return staff to on-site, it’s critical that you communicate your expectations with employees with enough notice (ideally 30 days) before the first scheduled on-site workday.
 To assist you, we’ve provided resources for completing the process.

-Please note, if supervisors need to modify existing work schedules as part of on-site planning, please consult with Employee & Labor Relations at laborrelations@ucmerced.edu to address any Policy and Collective Bargaining Agreements obligations.
+Please note, if supervisors need to modify existing work schedules as part of on-site planning, please consult with Employee & Labor Relations at laborrelations@ucmerced.edu to address any Policy and Collective Bargaining Agreement obligations.
 You may also read the Hybrid Work FAQ for details on planning, completing and implementing Hybrid Work Arrangements.

 Please access the form using one of the following web browsers: